King Kong (2005 film): Box office

 In North America, King Kong grossed $9.8 million during its Wednesday opening and $50.1 million over its first weekend for a five-day total of $66.2 million from around 7,500 screens at 3,568 theaters.
 Some analysts considered these initial numbers disappointing, saying that studio executives had been expecting more.
 The film went on to gross $218.1 million in the North American market and ended up in the top five highest-grossing films of the year there.
-The film grossed an additional $338.8 million at the box office in other regions for a worldwide total of $556.9 million, which not only ranked it in the top five highest-grossing films of 2005 worldwide.
+The film grossed an additional $338.8 million at the box office in other regions for a worldwide total of $556.9 million, which also ranked it in the top five highest-grossing films of 2005 worldwide.

 During its home video release, King Kong sold over $100 million worth of DVDs in the largest six-day performance in Universal Studios history.
 King Kong sold more than 7.6 million DVDs, accumulating nearly $194 million worth of sales numbers in the North American market alone.
 As of 25 June 2006, King Kong has generated almost $38 million from DVD rental gross.
 In February 2006, Turner Broadcasting System (TNT/TBS) and ABC paid Universal Pictures $26.5 million for the television rights to the film.